Friedrich Wilhelm Joseph von Schelling

 Further difficulties in the reception of Schelling relate to claims about what the real core of his philosophy is, and these are compounded by the fact that he changed the emphasis, if not necessarily the underlying core, of his philosophy quite radically throughout his career.
 It might be argued that, rather than seeking to locate Schelling in a framework that is supposed to constitute the essence of his philosophy, one should use his explorations of nature, freedom, language, theology, existence, etc., where they are most fruitful in relation to both historical and contemporary issues.
 Whistler (2013) and Matthews (2011) both make claims regarding the core of Schelling’s thinking, and thereby, while offering much scholarly and historical insight, and detailed attempts to explicate some of Schelling’s more intractable texts, can also obscure some dimensions of that thinking.
 Both Whistler and Matthews attend almost exclusively to Schelling’s earlier Naturphilosophie and identity-philosophy.

 Whistler claims his ‘book is, […], an attempt to reconstruct Schelling’s philosophy of the time, the Identitätssystem, by means of a focus on the role the symbol plays therein’ (Whistler 2012: vi).
 The book’s value lies in its cogent and extensive reconstruction and interpretation of some of the detail of that system, which has not been attempted before in English.
-However, this leads to claims like the following, that in the Identitätssystem: ‘an absolute system is engendered which has no concern for reference or for the integrity of particular scientific pursuits’ (vii).
+However, this leads to claims such as the following, that in the Identitätssystem: ‘an absolute system is engendered which has no concern for reference or for the integrity of particular scientific pursuits’ (vii).
 This claim depends not least on an admittedly sophisticated account of a small part of Schelling’s Philosophy of Art on the nature of language as ‘symbol’ in a specific sense, which sees language as ‘producing’ its object, rather than as a form of representation of a pre-existing world.
 Language is here essentially performative, as in such things as promises, vows, etc.: ‘Referential language talks about reality more or less accurately; productive language is reality more or less intensely’ (208), so that ‘Meaning is performed in and as being; it is thus wholly immanent to, and ultimately identical with, being’ (201).
 The ultimate aim of this is to arrive at a new kind of theology: ‘In short, theology must be poietic, not referential — produce God, not refer to him (210).

 There is much to be said for seeing language, in Charles Taylor’s terms, as both ‘constitutive’ (poietic), and ‘designative’ (referential), as the tradition from Hamann to Heidegger suggests.
 It is, though, hard to make sense of a conception that seems so cavalier about how language is also changed by scientific activity that can invalidate previous ways of talking about things.
 It is noticeable that such problems arise when the goal of a Schelling interpretation is essentially theological.
 Moreover, concentrating mainly on the early Schelling omits other dimensions of his view of language that can either complement or contradict what ensues from the ideas of the identity philosophy.
 The later Schelling, for example, asserts: ‘One is almost tempted to say: language itself is only faded mythology, in it is preserved in only abstract and formal differences what mythology preserves in still living and concrete differences’ (SW II/1 p.
 52).
 This sustains the idea of poiesis, but opens up different issues with regard to language’s relation to philosophy and theology.